shopware/admin-api-reference/docs/guides/quick-start/06-cms-handling.md

       "type": "string"
     },
     "sectionPositon": {
-      "description": "Accepts `main` and `side-bar` values",
+      "description": "Accepts `main` and `side-bar` values.",
       "type": "integer"
     },
     "type": {
-      "description": "Accepts `image-text`, `text`, `image`, `form`, `video`, `commerce`, `category-navigation` ", "type": "string"
+      "description": "Accepts `product-listing` and `sidebar-fileter` values. ", "type": "string"
     },
     "marginTop": {
-      "description": "Size of the bottom margin of a block defined ", "type": "string"
+      "description": "Size of the bottom margin of a block defined. ", "type": "string"
     },
     "marginBottom": {
-      "description": "Size of the bottom margin of a block defined ", "type": "string"
+      "description": "Size of the bottom margin of a block defined.", "type": "string"
     },
     "marginRight": {
-      "description": "Size of the right margin of a block defined ", "type": "string"
+      "description": "Size of the right margin of a block defined. ", "type": "string"
     },
     "marginLeft": {
-      "description": "Size of the left margin of a block defined ", "type": "string"
+      "description": "Size of the left margin of a block defined. ", "type": "string"
     }
   }